-Gal and I, not really having our own rooms most of our childhoods, really wanted our kids to have their own separate rooms.
-So whenever we moved (our 19-year-old daughter Eden has lived in 17 different homes in her life), we looked for a house that had space for each of the kids, but things did not work out as we expected.
+Gal and I did not really have our own rooms most of our childhoods.
+So we really wanted our kids to have their own separate rooms.
+Whenever we moved (by the time Eden was 19, she had lived in 17 different homes), we looked for a house that had space for each of the kids, but things did not work out as we expected.

 So why do should we buy a big house, with many rooms, clean it and pay more mortgage if do not really use all of it?